Plank theorems and their applications: a survey: Applications in analysis

 for all $i$. \end{cor}

-We can also obtain a quantitative improvement of the uniform boundedness principle, or Banach-Steinhaus theorem, which we recall here for the reader's convenience. \begin{theorem}[Uniform boundedness principle] Let $X$ be a Banach space, $Y$ a normed space, and $\Phi$ a family of bounded linear operators from $X$ to $Y$.
+We can also obtain a quantitative improvement of the uniform boundedness principle, or Banach--Steinhaus theorem, which we recall here for the reader's convenience. \begin{theorem} Let $X$ be a Banach space, $Y$ a normed space, and $\Phi$ a family of bounded linear operators from $X$ to $Y$.
 If

 for all $x\in X$, then

 \end{theorem}

 It is often useful to consider the contrapositive statement: if a family of bounded linear operators from a Banach space to a normed space is not uniformly bounded, then it is not pointwise bounded.
 Suppose that we have a family of linear operators on $X^*$ that are not uniformly bounded, where $X$ is a Banach space.
 Then their operator norm is not bounded and, in particular, the sum $\sum_{n=1}^\infty n\norm{\phi_n}^{-1}$ will be smaller than $1$ for some $\phi_1,\phi_2,\ldots$ in this family.
 But then, \cref{thm Ball infini} with $m_i=0$ gives a vector $x$ in the unit ball of $X$ such that